Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 Cunard's original four funneled beauties, RMS Lusitania and RMS Mauretania dominated the ocean in the early twentieth century and set the stage for all liners that followed.
-Their introduction would conjure the most famous liner of all time, Titanic, and her older sister Olympic.
-Where Lusitania would join Titanic in the history books as one of the great maritime disasters of all time, Mauretania would go on to become one of Cunard's most successful liners ever and then end in obscurity.
-Her long career would end alongside her longtime rival, Olympic, another orphaned sister of Gilded Age arrogance.
+Their introduction would conjure the most famous liner of all time, Titanic, and her older sister, Olympic.
+Where Lusitania would join Titanic in the history books as one of the great maritime disasters of all time, Mauretania would go on to become one of Cunard's most successful liners ever.
+After nearly 30 years, her long career would end in obscurity alongside her longtime rival, Olympic, another orphaned sister of Gilded Age arrogance.

 The Gilded Age

 As the years clocked over into the those of the twentieth century, humanity's technological progress had never been better.
 Just twenty years earlier, ships above 20,000 tons were just fantasy.
 But as the industrial revolution progressed, advancements in technology and materials allowed ship building to cross that once thought uncrossable bridge.

 By the 1900s, J.P.
 Morgan's International Mercantile Marine had acquired Cunard's biggest rival, White Star in its latest bid to monopolize shipping.
 Cunard responded with a new order, two vessels that would reclaim the market gap and prove the line a formidable opponent against the American business titan.

 Originally envisioned as a three funneled twenty-four knot luxury ship, the design was soon modified to incorporate an all new power propulsion technology, steam turbines.
 In an age of slow reciprocating engines that powered everything from barges to luxury liners, turbine technology ushered in a new era of speed.
 These new engines would add a fourth funnel to Mauretania's profile and a top speed of 24 knots, faster than anything on the ocean.